Why Facebook Won't Kick Off A Warlord

 The conflict in Sudan is just the latest example of Facebook's chronic uncertainty over how to wield its vast power in volatile regions where lives are at stake — while also shielding itself from the charge that the private company is simply too powerful.

-The massacre that has put Facebook on the hot seat this time happened on June 3, the last day of Ramadan, among the holiest of days for Muslims.
-RSF soldiers led the attack, along with police and some special forces, using live ammunition, tear gas, whips and sticks to raid a months-long sit-in in Sudan's largest city and capital Khartoum.
+The massacre that has put Facebook in the hot seat this time happened on June 3, the last day of Ramadan, among the holiest of days for Muslims.
+RSF soldiers led the attack, along with police and some special forces, using live ammunition, tear gas, whips and sticks to raid a months-long sit-in in Sudan's largest city and capital, Khartoum.

 Health workers on the ground say more than 100 people were killed.
 Those responsible tried to conceal the carnage by dumping the bodies into the Nile River.
 Humanitarian groups charge the junta's footmen raped women too, and point to pictures of RSF troops flaunting female underwear on Facebook.

-Note: Editor's Note: Facebook is among NPR's recent sponsors.
-A previous version of this story incorrectly referred to Mohamed Suliman as Mohamed Salih.